Precise Asymptotics for Spectral Methods in Mixed Generalized Linear Models: Introduction

-\begin{itemize} \item Our master theorem (\Cref{thm:main-thm-joint-dist}) characterizes the joint distribution of the linear estimator, the spectral estimator, and the signals in the high-dimensional limit.
-This joint distribution characterization holds for arbitrary preprocessing functions $ \cL,\cT\colon\bbR\to\bbR $ in \Cref{eqn:def-mtx-t-and-d-intro,eqn:def-lin-estimator-intro} (subject to certain mild regularity conditions).
+\item Our master theorem (\Cref{thm:main-thm-joint-dist}) characterizes the joint distribution of the linear estimator, the spectral estimator, and the signals in the high-dimensional limit.
+This joint distribution characterization holds for arbitrary preprocessing functions $ \cL,\cT\colon\bbR\to\bbR $ in \Cref{eqn:def-mtx-t-and-d-intro,eqn:def-lin-estimator-intro} (subject to mild regularity conditions).
 The limiting joint distribution is expressed as the law of a set of jointly Gaussian random variables whose covariance structure is explicitly derived in terms of the model and the preprocessing functions.

-\item As an immediate consequence of the above characterization, we derive the normalized correlations (or `overlaps') between the linear/spectral estimator and the signals (\Cref{lem:linear-overlap}/\Cref{thm:overlap-spectral}).
+\item As an immediate consequence of the distributional characterization, we derive the normalized correlations (or `overlaps') between the linear/spectral estimator and the signals (\Cref{lem:linear-overlap}/\Cref{thm:overlap-spectral}).
 The linear estimator achieves a strictly positive overlap with each signal for any $\delta > 0$, provided a strictly positive overlap can be attained for some $\delta>0$.
 In contrast, for the spectral estimator, we identify a threshold (depending on the preprocessing function $\cT$) such that strictly positive overlap is attained as soon as $\delta$ exceeds this threshold.
+In general, there is no clear winner between the spectral and the linear estimator, and which one performs better depends on the setting.

-\item Our master theorem also allows us to compute the limiting overlap of a class of combinations of linear and spectral estimators.
-In particular, the Bayes-optimal combination can be derived, which turns out to be a linear combination of the two estimators due to the Gaussianity of their high-dimensional limits (\Cref{cor:opt-combo}).
+\item In fact, it is best to combine the linear and spectral estimators: our master theorem also allows us to compute the limiting overlap of a class of such combinations.
+In particular, the Bayes-optimal combination can be derived, which turns out to be linear in the two estimators due to the Gaussianity of their high-dimensional limits (\Cref{cor:opt-combo}).